- 1 week pregnant

 How big is your baby at 36 weeks pregnant?

-At 36 weeks, your baby’s size is similar to a bunch of bananas, a head of lettuce, or a papaya.
+At 36 weeks, your baby’s size is similar to a bunch of bananas, or a papaya.
 A 36-week fetus weighs around 5.8 pounds or 2.63 kilograms.
 Your baby measures approximately 18 to 19 inches long (45 to 48 centimeters).
 There’s still time for your baby to grow a tiny bit more before delivery.

 Pregnancy week 36 fetal development